 ”Until you get comfortable with being alone, you will never know if you are choosing someone out of love or loneliness.”
 Quotemaster

-Although there’s no clear-cut definition, rebound relationships occur when someone fresh out of a long-term romantic relationship gets involved with someone else although they haven’t yet emotionally healed from their breakup.
-Breakups tend to spark negative emotions like sadness, anger, hurt, guilt, and embarrassment, which naturally make rebounds a preferable distraction in lieu of dealing with these emotions.
-Without self-healing, however, it can be challenging to form healthy new emotional attachments that meet your needs.
+Although there’s no clear-cut definition, rebound relationships occur when someone fresh out of a long-term romantic relationship gets involved with someone else even though they haven’t yet emotionally healed from their breakup.
+Breakups tend to spark negative emotions like sadness, anger, hurt, guilt, and embarrassment, naturally making rebounding a preferable distraction instead of dealing with these emotions.
+However, forming healthy new emotional attachments that meet your needs can be challenging without self-healing.

 Signs of a rebound relationship

-No rebound relationship is the same, but there are a number of signs that may indicate you’re in one:
+No rebound relationship is the same, but several signs may indicate you’re in one:

 - You just came out of a serious relationship